-Class attendance is expected of all students enrolled at EGSC.
+Courses at EGSC are provided for the intellectual growth and development of students.
 To attain maximum success, students should attend the first day of class, attend regularly, and are expected to attend all scheduled course activities including, but not limited to, field trips, seminars, study sessions, individual conferences, and lectures.
 Regular and punctual attendance at all classes is the student's responsibility.
 Students are expected to account for absences to each instructor and, at the discretion of the instructor, to make up all work missed because of the absence.

 Final approval for any class absence remains with the individual instructor.
 At the beginning of each semester, instructors will clearly explain the specific attendance requirements.
-The general attendance policy at EGSC is that after the equivalent of one week of absences regardless of cause, instructors may penalize the student.
+The general attendance policy at EGSC is that after the equivalent of one week of absences, regardless of cause, instructors may penalize the student.
 The "one-week equivalent" means three absences in a three-hour credit course that meets three times a week during a fifteen-week semester; however, the "equivalent week" will vary depending on the class meeting schedule and the length of the term.